Sheepshead (card game): Glossary / Slang

 The following phrases or slang can be used to describe certain behaviors or situations in the game.
+For more, see Glossary of card game terms.

 Mauer

 A player "mauers" when the player has enough power-cards to pick up the blind, and yet passes (whether for fear one's hand is not actually good enough, or worse, one hopes to set up another player to lose).
 Mauering is considered to be in very poor taste and in some cases players who do it often enough can be asked to leave a game.
 Of course, mauering can backfire if the hand results in a leaster, and the mauerer is stuck with what is then a poor hand.

 There are different methods of deciding if a player has a strong hand.
 In a five-handed game, some players pick on any four trumps, while others decide based on the number of higher trump (queens and jacks).
 Others use a numbering system, giving each type of trump a point value and making the decision to pick based on a certain number of points.
 Statistically, players who have an opportunity to pick first need a stronger hand, while picking on the end usually means that since nobody else picked, the trump is fairly evenly spread out.
 Because of the complex nature of the game, in most cases, mauering is a matter of opinion.